I had to sleep on the ground under the wagon, rain or snow, ice or mud, it was all the same.

-Coming from a working–class background in Watford, England in the 19th century had arguably developed and enforced Stephen’s drive in life to work hard and achieve his ambitions, which he did by travelling to America to join his fellow converts, however it did not prepare him for this type of lifestyle he had now committed to.
-In addition to this, Stephen was extremely proud of his working–class background and maintained respectability for this which perhaps led to the conflicts he experienced with those who considered themselves as a higher class.
+Coming from a working–class background in Watford, England had arguably developed and enforced Stephen’s drive in life to work hard and achieve his ambitions, which he did by travelling to America to join his fellow converts, however it did not prepare him for this type of lifestyle he had now committed to.
+Stephen was extremely proud of his working–class background and maintained respectability for this which perhaps led to the conflicts he experienced with those who considered themselves as a higher class.
 For instance, in my previous post entitled Purpose & Audience, I addressed his experience and annoyance with a man of the middle–class community, which is again reflected through his struggles against those who led the Mormons across the Great Plains.

-Stephen often recalls disagreements with a man named Bignell who led the troop to each destination, ‘Presidents are found to in charge of expeditions to establish new settlements, and of groups of converts bound for Utah.’
-(Taylor, p61) Bignell was a ‘young hot headed fellow’(p, 47) who often involved himself in conflict, however Stephen states, ‘Without his gun, he was no man at all.’(p, 37) Stephen often disagreed and challenged Bignell’s proposed ideas and this created conflicts, which led to Stephen’s choice to separate when he married his first wife and began to build a life of his own in America, which eventually led to getting his citizenship for the States.
+Stephen often recalls disagreements with a man named Bignell who led the troop to each destination: ‘Presidents are found to in charge of expeditions to establish new settlements, and of groups of converts bound for Utah.’
+(Taylor, p61) Bignell was a ‘young hot headed fellow’(p, 47) who often involved himself in conflict but, Stephen states, ‘Without his gun, he was no man at all.’(p, 37) Stephen often disagreed and challenged Bignell’s proposed ideas and this created conflicts, which led to Stephen’s choice to separate when he married his first wife and began to build a life of his own in America, which eventually led to getting his citizenship for the States.

-In the year of 1854, said Mormon camp had left a cow as it had become lame, however when they returned the next morning to retrieve it, they had ‘found that the Indians had butchered it and taken the meat across the river to their camp.’(p, 47) The officer of the troop immediately decided to confront the Native Americans who they believed were to blame for this incident that prevented them from continuing on their journeyL ‘he marched all his men and gun right down into the camp.’(p, 47) When the officer confronted the Chief, he denied touching the animal, to which the officer threatened, ‘if he would not surrender the man who killed the cow, he would take him (the Chief) prisoner.’(p, 47) However, this move led to an instant deadly attack and all but one man were killed as they advanced towards the tribe, ‘every tent belched forth smake and every soldier fell, either dead or wounded… The wounded were soon killed and the whole company scalped.’ (p, 47) This violence was reported to Stephen’s camp by the only surviving member of the troop and Stephen felt it was important to document this in his memoirs the best he could, ‘I have told no exaggerated Indian stories, as I had none totell.’ (p, 66)
+In the year of 1854, the Mormon camp had left a cow as it had become lame, however when they returned the next morning to retrieve it, they ‘found that the Indians had butchered it and taken the meat across the river to their camp.’(p, 47) The officer of the troop immediately decided to confront the Native Americans who they believed were to blame for this incident that prevented them from continuing on their journeyL ‘he marched all his men and gun right down into the camp.’(p, 47) When the officer confronted the Chief, he denied touching the animal, to which the officer threatened, ‘if he would not surrender the man who killed the cow, he would take him (the Chief) prisoner.’(p, 47) However, this move led to an instant deadly attack and all but one man were killed as they advanced towards the tribe, ‘every tent belched forth smoke and every soldier fell, either dead or wounded… The wounded were soon killed and the whole company scalped.’ (p, 47) This violence was reported to Stephen’s camp by the only surviving member of the troop and Stephen felt it was important to document this in his memoirs the best he could: ‘I have told no exaggerated Indian stories, as I had none to tell.’ (p, 66)

 - Forsdick, Stephen.
 ‘Untitled’, Burnett Archive of Working Class Autobiographies, University of Brunel Library, Special Collection, 1.242a

 - – for image of Mormon migration

 - – for image of Mormons attempting to settle conflicts with Native Americans